traefik/traefik/docs/content/routing/routers/index.md

     You can combine multiple matchers using the AND (`&&`) and OR (`||`) operators.
 You can also use parenthesis.

+!!! info "Invert a matcher"

+    You can invert a matcher by using the `!` operator.

 !!! important "Rule, Middleware, and Services"

     The rule is evaluated "before" any middleware has the opportunity to work, and "before" the request is forwarded to the service.